-Festivalgoers can wander through an authentic Viking village, as well as a Sami sliddastallan, or community gathering.
-They can ask a rune reader for advice and visit Norwegian elkhounds.Families can try their hand at Dala horse croquet and play an ancient Viking game called kubb.
+Festivalgoers can also wander through an authentic Viking village, as well as a Sami sliddastallan, or community gathering.
+They can ask a rune reader for advice, visit Norwegian elkhounds and take Scandinavian dance lessons.Families can also try their hand at Dala horse croquet and play an ancient Viking game called kubb.

 Cooks will demonstrate how to make aebleskivers, lefse and krumkake.
 Other food options include Swedish pancakes, Viking dogs, Swedish meatball pizza, open-faced sandwiches and Swedish baked goods.